Why meditate when most of us do not slow down long enough to examine our own state of mind at a particular time in our lives.

 Benefit #7: Your focus increases in clarity

 Just as focus involves willpower, focus also involves clarity.
 Things start to make sense.
 Things fall into place.
 Unfortunately, if you’re under a lot of pressure, it’s easy to suffer from brain fog.
-Everything looks like the same, everything is fuzzy, and it’s hard for you to tell which is which.
+Everything looks the same, everything is fuzzy, and it’s hard for you to tell which is which.
 You don’t even know what your priority should be or not.

 It is no surprise that regardless of how much focus stressed out people try to put on certain tasks, they can’t get anything done.
 It’s as if they tried to impose their willpower to do certain things, but it turns out that they’re doing the wrong things at the wrong time to produce the wrong results.
 They end up chasing their tails.